cuipengfei/Spikes/docker/workflow_plan.md

 For example, the very root base image could include ubuntu os, java and tomcat, since they are highly likely to be needed everywhere.

-By doing this we can ensure all developers' machines will be running the same infrastructure as well as all the servers.
+By doing this we can ensure all developers' machines will be running the same infrastructure at the same version with the same config as well as all the servers.

+Any change to the base image will be recorded in the source control system, used by all developers and all servers.
+This helps to achieve full traceability and avoid untracked ad-hoc changes.

 <h3 id="sam">Services as modules</h3>

-Modules in a monolithic architecture could be thought of as counterparts of a micro-services architecture.
+Modules in a monolithic architecture could be thought of as counterparts of services in a micro-services architecture.

+(TBD, granularity)

 <h3 id="ifs">Images for services</h3>